Omodaka9375/synthcore16-web/README.md

 You can use your keyboard to play the synth if you dont have any usb controlers at hand.
 All leters except ```m``` are playable notes.

-Here are some handy shortcutes:
+Here are some handy shortcuts:
 - ```m``` | sustain toggle
 - ```,``` | midi panic(kill all sounds) (<)
 - ```.``` | randomize preset (>)